JasonPaulGithub/RestApi-Database-Search-TechTest/README.md

 ---

 To run you will need:
-Gradle / NPM / Java 8
+Gradle / NPM / Java 8 / MongoDB

 ---